davidsun/EasyRSS/README.md

 *EasyRSS* is an Android client for RSS services compatible with Google Reader API.

-It aims at providing the best user experience for users to read and manage their RSS items.
+It aims at providing the best user experience for users to read and manage their RSS feeds.

 # Features
 - Sync with RSS services compatible with Google Reader API